What is spousal support and why is it granted?

 Other Facts About Spousal Support

 If the parties have children, then child support will take priority over any order for spousal support.
-The court does not take improper behaviour by either spouse into consideration when calculating spousal support.
+The court does not take improper behavior by either spouse into consideration when calculating spousal support.
 Unlike child support, spousal support is tax-deductible to the person paying it and taxable income to the person receiving it.

 Spousal Support Guidelines from the Federal Government of Canada